 Why learn German online

-Learning German is very fulfilling, opens horizons and a new world with an entirely different culture.
-German is the most spoken language in Europe with over 110 million native speakers in many countries.
-British citizens wanting to move to Germany or Austria post-Brexit are now required to speak German when settling there for work or […]
+Learning German is very fulfilling; it opens horizons and a new world with an entirely different culture.
+German is the most spoken language in Europe, with over 110 million native speakers in many countries.
+British citizens wanting to move to Germany or Austria post-Brexit are now required to speak German when settling for work or […]

 Minority Languages in Germany